Martin Shaw

 Martin Shaw (born 21 January 1945) is an English actor.
-He came to national recognition in the role of Ray Doyle in ITV crime-action television drama series The Professionals (1977–1983).
+He came to national recognition in the role of Ray Doyle in the ITV crime-action television drama series The Professionals (1977–1983).
 Further notable television parts include the title roles in The Chief (1993–1995), Judge John Deed (2001–2007) and Inspector George Gently (2007–2017).
-He has also acted on stage and in film, and has narrated numerous audiobooks and presented various television series.
+He has also acted on stage and in film, and has narrated many audiobooks and presented various television series.

 Life and career

 Early years

 Shaw was born in Birmingham.
 His childhood was spent in Alleyne Grove in Erdington and Sutton Coldfield.
 Shaw attended Great Barr School, where he excelled in English literature and drama lessons.
 At sixteen, he was offered a scholarship to a Birmingham drama school but declined.

 In his youth, Shaw was involved in a drunken brawl with a friend, suffering broken teeth, injuries to his face and a fractured skull, and needed cheekbone surgery.

-At age eighteen, Shaw moved to London to study acting at the London Academy of Music and Dramatic Art (LAMDA).
+At age eighteen, Shaw moved to London to study acting at the London Academy of Music and Dramatic Art (LAMDA) from which he graduated.
 He served his apprenticeship in repertory as an assistant stage manager at the Queen's Theatre, Hornchurch and the Bristol Old Vic.